Freedom89/Allstate_kaggle/index.md

 Hence, I started the competition with an initial goal of learning how to tune XGB, and this was how my goals evolved during the competition over a single month:

-1. Squeezed into the top 10% with XGB, in an attempt to achieve a bronze medal (top 10%).
+1. Squeezed into the top 10% by tuning XGB, thus decided an attempt to achieve a bronze medal (top 10%).
 2. Within no time at all, I was kicked out of the top 10%.
 In order to climb back up, I had to ensemble different models.
 Most people in the forums had recommended ensembling neural nets with XGB.
 Unfortunately, apart from learning about it Coursera, I had no experience with neural nets!
 3. Neural nets are **very** slow on CPU.
 To speed things up, I learnt to set up CUDA on an AWS GPU-compute series, install python and Theano, transfer data, and to configure a Juypter notebook!
 4. With my neural net and XGB, a simple average got me into the top 5% - great!
 Let's attempt to win a sliver medal instead (top 5%).